As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Have a meal at Grand Floridian Cafe.
 (Requires Reservations)

 - Grab a bite to eat at Gasparilla Island Grill.

-- Have a cocktail or small meal in the Enchanted Rose Lounge.
+- Have a cocktail or small dinner at the Enchanted Rose Lounge.

 - Grab a lounge chair and rest on one of the resort’s beaches.

 - Schedule a spa appointment